 IR-spectroscopy - R-spectroscopy is the most effective scientific method for identifying fossil resins.
 Baltic amber can be characterized by IR-spectrum segment called "Baltic amber shoulder".
 If you have a spectroscopy machine at home, you’re all set. :) Seriously though, here's a couple of examples, reports on Baltic amber that our supplier provided us:

-A: Unlike hazelwood (which seams to work about the same no matter where you wear it) Baltic amber seems to be the most helpful if you can get it as close to the source of the pain as possible.
+A: Unlike hazelwood (which seems to work about the same no matter where you wear it) Baltic amber seems to be the most helpful if you can get it as close to the source of the pain as possible.
 So the choice of amber comes down to the symptom that you’re looking to treat.
 Headaches, teething or jaw/neck/upper back pain?
 Try a necklace.
-Wrist pain, arthritis, carpel tunnel?
+Wrist pain, arthritis, carpal tunnel?
 Try a bracelet.
 Have abdominal cramps or lower back pain?
 String two necklaces together to wear around your waist.
 And if you’ve got pain in other places, get creative in bringing the amber to where your pain is!

 A: In theory Baltic amber, if cared for, could last forever.
 However it is also EXTREMELY old and brittle, and eventually beads will break.
 Also over time the surface of the beads tend to get coated with soap scum and other substances that inhibit their ability to release succinic acid into your skin.
 So if you clean your amber and are careful with it, it should last for years.
 If you suspect it’s no longer working and you’ve already tried cleaning it, it may be time for a new one.